information on nutrients, diet, lifestyle & research on treatment

 - You might also pay attention to possible food allergies.
 Here's a discussion of allergies testing methods.

-Migraine afflicts 28 million Americans, with females suffering more frequently (17%) than males (6%).
+Women experience migraines more often then men (17% to 6%).
 Migraine headaches still remain largely under-diagnosed and under-treated.
 Less than half of individuals suffering from migraine headaches are diagnosed by their doctors.

 Early symptoms may include the "seeing" of auras, flashes of lights or vague shapes.
 (Also see ocular migraines.)
 Some lose vision temporarily to one side.
 Other early symptoms can include: dizziness, tingling or numbness in the fingertips or weakness to one side.